Delsiwels/delsi.github.io/README.md

 **Xero Certified Advisor | Quickbooks ProAdvisor** <br />

-6+ years of experience in Australian bookkeeping using Xero and Quickbooks across a wide range of industries and clients
+6+ years of experience in the following using Xero and Quickbooks across a wide range of industries and clients
+- [ ]  Bookkeeping
+- [ ]  BAS and IAS preparation & lodgement
-- [ ]  AU payroll processing
+- [ ]  AU Payroll
 - [ ]  TPAR
-- [ ]  Prepare BAS and IAS lodgements

 ## Software